mckennapsean/dissertation/content/03-framework.md

-In our experience, a visualization design process never seems to progress cleanly through a set of designated stages; this fact motivated our synthesis of the design activity framework, which can be pieced together by novices in many different ways to best suit the needs of their visualization design project.
+In our experience, a visualization design process never seems to progress cleanly through a set of designated stages; this fact motivated our synthesis of the design activity framework, which can be pieced together by designers in many different ways to best suit the needs of their visualization design project.
 This complex motion aligns with creative process models from the design community that already emphasize that design is messy, iterative, and